New Studies Challenge the Notion of Spinosaurus as a Swimming Dinosaur

 A New Perspective: ‘Heron from Hell’

 In a parallel revelation reported by Newsweek, scientists propose an alternative identity for a different dinosaur.
-Dubbed the “Heron from Hell,” this giant sail-backed dinosaur, possibly closely related to Spinosaurus, challenges conventional beliefs about the species’ appearance and behavior.
+Dubbed the “Heron from Hell,” this giant sail-backed dinosaur, possibly closely related to Spinosaurus, challenges conventional beliefs regarding the species’ appearance and behavior.
 This new perspective stems from the analysis of fossil remains, which lead researchers to envision a dinosaur with a heron-like body structure and feeding habits.

 Emerging Trends and Future Directions